Google Ads for Fashion Brands: The Campaign Structure That Scales

 What this means for your fashion brand this quarter

-If you are running one PMax campaign for everything, the first move is a three-tier split.
+If you run a clothing brand on Google Ads, the first move is a three-tier PMax split.
 Separate hero drops from core evergreen from clearance.
 Each gets its own budget, its own ROAS target, and its own creative.
 The split takes 4-6 hours and compounds for the next 12 months.

 If your feed is exporting every size variant as a separate product, compress them with item-group IDs before the next drop.
 The consolidated signal will lift Smart Bidding performance within 14-21 days.